-Classical theory suggests that each person should have only one superior; however, the trend is changing and organisational members receive some sort of supervision form other managers in the organisation, such as staff personnel.
+Classical theory suggests that each person should have only one superior; however, the trend is changing and organizational members receive some sort of supervision form other managers in the organization, such as staff personnel.
 Where subordinate receive supervision form superiors other than their immediate superiors, span can be wider.

 The analysis of various factors affecting span of management suggests that there cannot be any fixed number of subordinates under one superior.
 While deciding span, one must take into account all these factors in totality.